schrieksoft/terraform-provider-snapcd/docs/data-sources/module_extra_file.md

 ### Required

 - `file_name` (String) Name of the Module Extra File.
 This name will be use as the name of the file that is created.
-Must be unique in combination with `Module_id`.
+Must be unique in combination with `module_id`.
 - `module_id` (String) ID of the Module Extra File's parent Module.

 ### Optional